raspberrypilearning/3d-adventure/en/step_3.md

 --- collapse ---

 ---
-title: My game objects are not positioned correctly
+title: My GameObjects are not positioned correctly
 ---

 Use the Transform tools to move around the scene and check your game objects from other angles.
 To change the position, use the **Move** tool or amend the `x`, `y`, or `z` position values in the Inspector **Transform** component.